-While they won’t solve a labor shortage, they are definitely a win-win for both job seekers and employers.
-For instance, online fairs can be nationwide, on-demand and discreet.
+They are definitely a win-win for both job seekers and employers.
+They can be nationwide, on-demand and discreet.
 They can also reach new audiences that might not be able to make it to in-person events.
 The best part?
-You don’t have to travel for them.
+You don’t have to travel for either.

 “I might not be able to get away from my office for a full day or half day,” says Gayle Oliver-Plath, CEO and founder of CareerEco, a virtual career and graduate-school events website.
 “But I may be able to get away for an hour or two.”

-Discretion is crucial for job seekers who are currently employed and feel uncomfortable attending a job fair physically — especially so in the current tight labor market, says Laurie Vicente, senior marketing director for the recruitment firm Brilliant.
+Discretion is crucial for job seekers who are currently employed and feel uncomfortable attending a job fair physically, says Laurie Vicente, senior marketing director for the recruitment firm Brilliant.

 Oliver-Plath predicts the trend will continue to grow and that job seekers should expect virtual job fairs to be the new norm.

 Georgia Institute of Technology (Georgia Tech) is one university that has jumped on the trend.
 In addition to its normal career fairs, it hosts three to five virtual career fairs through CareerEco each academic year, says Richard South, an employee relations manager at the university’s career center.

 South says in-person fairs have limitations due to budgets and physical space, while virtual fairs offer a more level playing field for both employers and job seekers.